uksf/modpack/extras/temp.md

 #### uksf_arsenal_addArsenalAction

 - Adds an arsenal action to the given object with local effect
-- Raised when a UKSF arsenal crate `UKSF_S_Arsenal` is created, and when the `Add full ACE Arsenal` module is placed on an object
+- Raised when a UKSF arsenal crate `uksf_resupply_arsenal` is created, and when the `Add full ACE Arsenal` module is placed on an object
 - Parameters: [
     `_crate` \<OBJECT\>